You are at the top of the page

 The King's obsessions

 Alongside his religious writings James published a series of books and pamphlets on the subject of witchcraft and ancient dark magic.
-His most famous book Daemonologies (1597) describes the acts of demons, werewolves, and vampires and how they should be persecuted under Christian law.
+James I's famous book Daemonologies (1597) describes the acts of demons, werewolves, and vampires and how they should be persecuted under Christian law.

 A large castle with four turrets behind a river